Florentia (Roman city): Christianity in Florentia

-The economic well-being inevitably attracted also the raids of the barbarian kings who raged in Italy: in 405 or 406 it was besieged by the Ostrogoths of Radagaiso, and again in 542 by the same Ostrogoths this time commanded by king Totila.

-With Constantine, Christianity had become the state religion, but the affirmation of the Christian religion in Florentia was neither easy nor painless.

-The suburbs of Oltrarno, where lived a large community of oriental traders, especially Syrians, were the cradle of the new religions, both Mithras and the Egyptian cult of the goddess Isis (a temple dedicated to her was in Piazza San Firenze) and Christianity.
-These villages were however a suburb of the city, as the noble Guicciardini writes inhabited by vile people, the center of the city, however, was in the hands of patrician families linked to the old religion.
+The suburbs of Oltrarno, where a large community of oriental traders, especially Syrians, lived, were the cradle of new religions, including Mithraism, the Egyptian cult of the goddess Isis and Christianity.
+These villages were, however, a suburb of the city and were, as Guicciardini writes, inhabited by "vile people", while the center of the city was in the hands of patrician families linked to the old religion.